DAGF1712/Data_analyst_portfolio/Fifa 20 Analysis project/README.md

 Fifa 20 dataset project:
-In this project I used my skills to clean the data and make some visualization that can generate some insights about the dataset.
+In this project I used my skills to clean the data and make some visualization that were able to generate some insights about the dataset.

 Used tool in this project: Google sheets